Macaulay Honors College

 CSI students are involved in many areas of research, including in wireless technology, breast cancer, autism, early childhood development, and public finance.
 For a more on research and awards, click here or check out the exciting list of recent topics click here.

-Hosea Mak, Chemistry and Music Major
+Hosea Mak, Chemistry Major

 In addition to chemistry, I am considering a double major in music.
-I have been a pianist for thirteen years and am currently taking music courses such as music ensemble and music theory.
+I've been a pianist for thirteen years and am currently taking music courses such as music ensemble and music theory.
 I also find time to improvise and practice the piano.
 I have found further inspiration for music through Macaulay Honors College Director Charles Liu, who has both a passion for the sciences and for music.

 Christina Vicidomini, Psychology Major